cb504/fp_presentation/PITCHME.md

 ## Composition

-This is at the core of FP ... and is it source of pain
+This is at the core of FP ... and is it's source of pain

 * Composition leads programmers to break problems into small pieces each solved by a function, and then composed to solve a big/real problem.
-* But now you have to know all these functions to solve a problem and you don't have auto-completion to help you find them :(
-	* It is great if a small codebase maintained by 1 programmer.
-If that programmer leaves, your screwed.
-* Fluent API is often better (more maintainable)
+* Keep functions separate from data/state.
+	* OOP says this leads to unmaintainable code. (so do your managers)

 ---

-## ... more on Composition
+## Composition - the Discover-ability problem

-But, when you can’t because the language doesn’t support fluent api?
-* Try and use `.filter(), .map(), .reduce()` everyone will thank you later
+* You need to know the codebase to compose
+	* ... and you don't have auto-completion to help you find functions :(
 * Keep all your FP _utility_ functions related to a specific type in one OBVIOUS place.
 	* Your composite function should be in the same file/directory as the composed functions.
-* Make sure at least 1-2 other people understand your code.
-FP should not be about job security.
+* __Try and use `.filter(), .map(), .reduce()` everyone will thank you later__

 ---

 ## Functors

 * Objects that implement `.map()`,
-	* containers for any object, e.g.: array, stream, __promise__, tree.
+	* containers for any object, e.g.: array, stream, promise, tree.
 	* and `.map(fn)` uses the callback to transform the elements.
 * Use `.map()`, it's will make your code great.